Advertisement

 Be sure to try their patatas bravas and country stews for less than 8 EUR.
 Also, try a tinto de verano (wine and lemon soda) or caña con limón (beer with lemon soda), which are staple drinks across Spain.

-Salamanca Cultural Activities and Experiences
+Visit Salamanca: Cultural Activities and Experiences

 There are plenty of activities and experiences you won’t want to miss while visiting Salamanca.
-Make sure to visit the local museums like the Art Nouveau and Art Deco Museum, Casa Lis, and the Salamanca Museum.
+Make sure to visit Salamanca’s local museums like the Art Nouveau and Art Deco Museum, Casa Lis, and the Salamanca Museum.

 Attend cultural events, such as the Salamanca International Film Festival, Flamenco shows, and outdoor concerts in Plaza Mayor.